-Welcome to the fascinating world of herpetological photography by Ross McGibbon
+Welcome to the fascinating world of herpetological (Reptile & Amphibian) photography by Ross McGibbon

 I’d like to introduce my self by explaining the motivation behind what I do.
 Put simply, I am fascinated by reptiles and the natural world they live in.
-Learning about these animals, travelling to where they live and photographing them in their natural habitat feeds my soul.
+For me, there is no activity more fulfilling than learning about these animals, travelling to where they live and photographing them in their natural habitat.
 It's for this reason all of my images are of wild animals photographed in habitat.
-I do not photograph captive or relocated animals, nor do I Photoshop images; only basic adjustments with Adobe Lightroom during post processing are performed.
+Furthermore, I do not photograph captive or relocated animals, nor do I Photoshop images; only basic adjustments with Adobe Lightroom during post processing are performed.

 My obsession with reptiles and the outdoors began as a young boy, much to the detriment of my early education, preferring to sneak out of class to find reptiles and frogs rather than being confined to a classroom all day.
 Now, as an adult, I'm no longer restricted to the bushland around my school.
 When I'm not travelling or in the field finding and photographing reptiles, I’m researching the species I have yet to find and planning my next adventure.